tristonpalacios/react-omdb-instructions/README.md

 * Create a `FilmPoster` component that resceives a `poster_path` prop.
 * Replace the `img` tag in your `FilmRow` component with a `FilmPoster` component that receives a `poster_path`.
-* Find a way to populate the `alt` tag for each poster image
+* Find a way to populate the `alt` tag for each poster image.